CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/packaging-distribution.html %}

+## Composition completeness

+The inventory of components, services, and their relationships to one another can be described through the use of compositions.
+The aggregate of each composition can be described as complete, incomplete, incomplete first-party only, incomplete third-party only, or unknown.
+This allows SBOM authors to describe how complete the SBOM is or if there are components in the SBOM where completeness is unknown.

+{% include examples/compositions.html %}

 ## Exploitability

 Vulnerability and Exploitability (VEX) use cases are also possible through the use of the optional [vulnerability